artrz/vsc-unix-file-stats/README.md

 * `fileStats.permissions.priority`:     A higher number means nearer to the left.
 * `fileStats.permissions.format`:       Sets the permissions format (numeric or letters/-).
 * `fileStats.permissions.warnReadonly`: Shows the permissions menu item with a warning background when file in not writeable.
+* `fileStats.hints.basenameOnly`:       Displays only the resource's basename when requesting the permissions.
+* `fileStats.hints.maxNames`:           The maximum names to display when requesting the permissions.
+If more items than this value are selected, they will appear as ' and X more'

 ## Release Notes